-- WHEREAS, the System Development Charge is a component of the Commission's Fiscal Year 2018 capital and operating budgets prepared pursuant to §17-202, Division II of the Public Utilities Article, Annotated Code of Maryland; and - WHEREAS, the Commission last modified the System Development Charge effective July 1, 2016 by Commission Resolution No. 2016-2127; and - WHEREAS, for all of the foregoing reasons it is necessary or desirable to continue the imposition of a System Development Charge fee; and - WHEREAS, Chapter 713, 1998 Laws of Maryland provides that the Montgomery and Prince George's County Councils may adopt and the Commission may implement a System Development Charge not to exceed \$200.00 per fixture unit or, for residential properties with five or fewer toilets, not to exceed certain enumerated amounts based on the number of toilets per dwelling unit, effective July 1, 1998; and - WHEREAS, Chapter 713, 1998 Laws of Maryland further provides that on July 1, 1999 and each July 1 of each succeeding year, the maximum charge may be changed by an amount equal to the prior calendar year's change in the consumer price index published by the Bureau of Labor Statistics of the United States Department of Labor for urban wage earners and clerical workers for all items for the Washington, D.C. metropolitan area; and - WHEREAS, the consumer price index published by the Bureau of Labor Statistics of the United States Department of Labor for urban wage earners and clerical workers for all items for the Washington, D.C. metropolitan area increased 1.2% from November 2015 to November 2016; and - WHEREAS, the Commission recommends keeping the System Development Charge rates unchanged for FY'18.
-However, the Commission recommends increasing the maximum allowable charge by 1.2% from FY'17 limits in order to maintain future rate flexibility to address future potential growth funding gaps; and - WHEREAS, the County Councils of Prince George's County and Montgomery County have approved the modifications to the System Development Charge set forth below; and - WHEREAS, the Maryland General Assembly enacted HB 335, Chapter 563, Laws of Maryland 2017, that authorizes the County Councils of Prince George's County and Montgomery County to grant a system development charge exemption to property that is used primarily for child care or after-school care and primarily for programs and services for developmentally disabled individuals; and
+- WHEREAS, the System Development Charge is a component of the Commission's Fiscal Year 2017 capital and operating budgets prepared pursuant to §17-202, Division II of the Public Utilities Article, Annotated Code of Maryland; and - WHEREAS, the Commission last modified the System Development Charge effective July 1, 2015 by Commission Resolution No. 2015-2084; and - WHEREAS, for all of the foregoing reasons it is necessary or desirable to continue the imposition of a System Development Charge fee; and - WHEREAS, Chapter 713, 1998 Laws of Maryland provides that the Montgomery and Prince George's County Councils may adopt and the Commission may implement a System Development Charge not to exceed \$200.00 per fixture unit or, for residential properties with five or fewer toilets, not to exceed certain enumerated amounts based on the number of toilets per dwelling unit, effective July 1, 1998; and - WHEREAS, Chapter 713, 1998 Laws of Maryland further provides that on July 1, 1999 and each July 1 of each succeeding year, the maximum charge may be changed by an amount equal to the prior calendar year's change in the consumer price index published by the Bureau of Labor Statistics of the United States Department of Labor for urban wage earners and clerical workers for all items for the Washington, D.C. metropolitan area; and - WHEREAS, the consumer price index published by the Bureau of Labor Statistics of the United States Department of Labor for urban wage earners and clerical workers for all items for the Washington, D.C. metropolitan area increased 0.4% from November 2014 to November 2015; and - WHEREAS, the Commission recommends keeping the System Development Charge rates unchanged for FY'17.
+However, the Commission recommends increasing the maximum allowable charge by 0.4% from FY'16 limits in order to maintain future rate flexibility to address future potential growth funding gaps; and - WHEREAS, the County Councils of Prince George's County and Montgomery County have approved the modifications to the System Development Charge set forth below. - NOW, THEREFORE, BE IT RESOLVED THIS 15th day of June, 2016, that the Commission hereby adopts the approved System Development Charge fee schedule as set forth herein.
+For the purposes of this Resolution, the following definitions apply: